gromacs/gromacs/docs/reference-manual/functions/bonded-interactions.rst

 cannot have maxima both at :math:`-\phi_0` and :math:`+\phi_0` maxima, but only one of them.
-For this reason, all the dihedral angles of the starting configuration should have their values in the desired angles interval and the the equilibrium :math:`\phi_0` value should not be too close to the interval limits (as for the restricted bending potential, described in :ref:`ReB`, at least :math:`10^{\circ}` difference is recommended).
+For this reason, all the dihedral angles of the starting configuration should have their values in the desired angles interval and the equilibrium :math:`\phi_0` value should not be too close to the interval limits (as for the restricted bending potential, described in :ref:`ReB`, at least :math:`10^{\circ}` difference is recommended).